Mises University 2018

 The student who emerges from the oral examinations (the Mündliche Prüfung) with the best record, as chosen by the examining committee, will be awarded the Douglas E. French Scholarship Prize of $2,500.

 Forthcoming.
-Mises University begins with dinner Sunday July 22 and ends with dinner Saturday July 28.
-Most students arrive the afternoon of Sunday July 22 and depart Sunday July 29.
+Mises University begins with dinner Sunday July 15 and ends with dinner Saturday July 21.
+Most students arrive the afternoon of Sunday July 15 and all students must depart by Sunday July 22.

 Mises University faculty are among the finest scholars of Austrian Economics and libertarian political theory in the world, under the direction of Joseph Salerno of Pace University and the Mises Institute.